CardiffUniversityComputationalRobotics/esc-nav-stack/README.md

 # Extended Social Comfort Robot Navigation Framework

 This is an online social robot navigation framework for indoor social scenarios.
 From this work a paper conference was submitted [Towards Online Socially Acceptable Robot Navigation](https://ieeexplore.ieee.org/document/9926686).
+Check the [Cite Our Paper](#cite-our-paper) in case you use this framework for your research or work.

 It is composed of four different packages: